-Building surveyors advise clients on technical, design, maintenance and repair on a range of property types
+Building surveyors advise clients on the technical, design, maintenance and repair on a range of property types

-As a building surveyor, you'll complete detailed reports, known as building surveys; within which you'll identify defects and advise on repair, maintenance and restoration options.
+As a building surveyor, you'll complete detailed reports, known as building surveys.
+Within these, you'll identify defects and advise on repair, maintenance and restoration options.

 Projects can include existing buildings, buildings of architectural or historic importance and the development of new ones.
 You may implement preventative measures to keep buildings in good condition and look for ways to make buildings sustainable.